etherspot/skandha/README.md

       "conditionalTransactions": false, # enable conditional transactions
       "rpcEndpointSubmit": "", # rpc endpoint that is used only during submission of a bundle "gasPriceMarkup": 0, # adds % markup on reported gas price via skandha_getGasPrice, 10000 = 100.00%, 500 = 5%
+      "enforceGasPrice": false, # do not bundle userops with low gas prices "enforceGasPriceThreshold": 1000, # gas price threshold in bps.
+If set to 500, userops' gas price is allowed to be 5% lower than the network's gas price
     }
   }
 }